Better Bike Lanes

 When driving, you should always check your mirrors and look back before changing lanes, turning, or opening your car door.
 When biking, you should avoid riding in vehicle blind spots and be sure to use lights at night.
 Whether driving or biking, always yield to people walking and be considerate of other road users.

-*We make an exception for people who we’ve been hired to sweep and plow.
+*We make an exception for emergency responders and people who we’ve been hired to sweep and plow.